rdmpage/asw-parse/README.md

-# asw-parse
+# Amphibian Species of the World Parse

-Parse Amphibian Species of the World
+Parse [Amphibian Species of the World](https://amphibiansoftheworld.amnh.org) web pages and extract data.